25+ Incredible Things to Do in Arlington VA for All Ages

 A weekend in Clarendon

-For visitors seeking the local nightlife, the stretch between Clarendon and Courthouse neighborhoods is definitely the place to go.
+For visitors seeking the local nightlife, the stretch between Clarendon and Courthouse neighborhoods is the place to go.

 Several nightclubs have sprung up on a few downtown blocks between classy restaurants, mainstay neighborhood bars, and plenty of outdoor seating space.